Thanks to technological advancements and lots of clever scientists, it’s not that difficult to find out whether you’re having a boy or girl.

 The old wives of days gone by thought it was possible to predict the sex of the baby based on how the mother looked.

-If people are queuing up to tell you just how beautiful, glowing and blooming you are now that you’re knocked up, you could be carrying a boy.
+If people are queuing up to tell you just how beautiful, glowing and blooming you are now that you’re pregnant, you could be carrying a boy.

 If people are looking at you with worried eyes and asking if you’re feeling okay, it’s probably a daughter zapping the life out of your feeble body.